aryszka/forget/README.md

 # Forget

-Forget is a library providing in-memory caching.
+Forget is a Go library providing in-memory caching.
 It can be used as a safe, in-process cache for storing binary data with keys and keyspaces.

 It: